-Once metrics are agreed, it’s essential to make them available to teams in as near to real-time as possible without creating added work.
+Once metrics are agreed upon, making them available to teams in as near to real-time as possible without creating added work is essential.
 This means not expecting people to collect data manually.
-Besides creating extra work, the data will be retrospective and therefore less useful.
-Look for tools that gives teams the metrics they need in near real-time, without requiring manual input.
+Besides creating extra work, the data will be retrospective and less useful.
+Look for tools that give teams the metrics they need in near real-time without requiring manual input.

-Once you’ve agreed what success looks like, it’s important to pause and celebrate when teams reach key milestones.
+Once you’ve agreed on what success looks like, it’s important to pause and celebrate when teams reach key milestones.
 You want people to regard SI as a positive and motivating process.
-SI lends itself well to gamification and communicating recognition to the most-improved teams, competence leaders, centres of excellence and so forth.
-Celebrating success shouldn’t be seen as a ‘fluffy’ optional, but essential to reinforcing the right behaviours and raising morale.
+SI lends itself well to gamification and communicating recognition to the most-improved teams, competence leaders, centres of excellence, etc. Celebrating success shouldn’t be seen as a ‘fluffy’ optional but essential to reinforcing the right behaviours and raising morale.
 Also: teams that measure SI gather the data necessary to win agile development awards.